Is Sri Lanka a country you have wondered about visiting?

 Yala National Park is the second-largest national park in Sri Lanka.
 It is an area of 979 km square kilometres of monsoon forests, grasslands, and wetlands.

-The park is popular with tourists to see elephants and the elusive leopard.
+The park is popular with tourists who want to see elephants and the elusive leopard.

 Where to Stay at Tissamaharama